 If spine bracing was required, your child will be re-evaluated every six months until your child's condition is stable.
 This usually happens after your child reaches skeletal maturity.
 After the spine is stabilized, annual visits to an orthopedic healthcare provider are recommended.

 If your child received growing rods or VEPTR, an additional surgery — spinal fusion — may be necessary when your child has finished growing.
 Annual visits to an orthopedic doctor are recommended after spinal fusion.

-At The Children's Hospital of Philadelphia, we offer ongoing support and services for patients and their families.
-Our team is committed to partnering with parents and other caregivers to provide the most current, comprehensive and specialized care possible for your child.
+At Children's Hospital of Philadelphia, we offer ongoing support and services for your child and family.
+Our team is committed to partnering with you to provide the most current, comprehensive and specialized care possible for your child.

 We also recognize your child's pediatrician as an important part of the care team, and will provide him or her with regular updates on the progress of your child.
 If continued care is necessary as your child becomes an adult, we will help transition your child's care to an adult orthopedic team.

 By detecting congenital scoliosis early and treating it, children can have outstanding results.
 They can achieve normal or near-normal function and live happy, productive lives.